Habitat for Humanity

 Kelly Trac

-• Joined ASCE as a freshman and has been an active member ever since, including serving as the social chair.
+• Joined ASCE as a freshman and has been an active member ever since, including serving as the Secretary and Vice President.

-• Interned with WisDOT as a student work zone engineer.
+• Interned with Mortenson as a Field Engineer

 Please click here for any questions/comments/concerns regarding our scholarship!